boomcamp/cypress/README.md

 ### Running our first test suite

 **The test case**
+Test case name: My first test suite.
 - Open web browser and access https://google.com     = Pass or Failed
 - At search bar type `boomsourcing`                  = Pass or Failed
 - At footer click `About Us`                         = Pass or Failed
-- Should redirect to `About Us` page                 = Pass orFailed
+- Should redirect to `About Us` page                 = Pass or Failed

 **Steps**